AWAP-Group8-2024/Movie-App/README.md

 ## :bulb: Introduction

-**MovieApp** is an application that users can browse the medias they are interested in, save and share the contents to their friends, or create a group to discuss the latest  trending movies.
+**MovieApp** is an application that users can browse the media which users are interested in, save and share the contents to their friends, or create a group to discuss the latest  trending movies.

 In this project, we use